 “Was the rule or standard valid or reasonable?”

 An employee has the right to refuse to comply with a rule or instruction if such rule is invalid.
-This will be for example where the rule is unlawful e.g. an employee may not be required to work 16 hours a day, 7 days a week.
-An employee may also refuse to comply with a rule if it is, objectively speaking unreasonable.
-This may be the case where an employer changes working times knowing full well that some employees will not be able to acquire transport for the new working hours.
+For example, where the rule is unlawful.
+An employer may not require an employee to work 16 hours a day, 7 days a week.
+An employee may also refuse to comply with a rule if it is, objectively speaking, unreasonable.
+For example, where an employer changes working times after knowing that some employees will not be able to acquire transport for the new working hours.

-“Was the employee aware or could reasonable be expected to have been aware of the rule or standard?”
+“Could the employee reasonable be expected to have been aware or were they aware of the rule or standard?”

-It is important for employers to make employees aware of the disciplinary codes, policies, disciplinary procedures, or other rules in the company.
-The same principles in respect of common law rules finds application here.
+It is important for employers to make employees aware of the disciplinary codes, policies, disciplinary procedures, and other rules in the company.
+As before, the same principles in respect of common law rules finds application here.

 “Was the rule consistently applied?”

-Employers have to ensure that all employees who contravened the same rule are treated in the same manner.
-Should employees be treated differently, for example receive different sanctions for the same misconduct, the employer will have to justify this decision.
+Employers have to treat all employees who contravened the same rule equally.
+However, if an employer treat some of the employees differently, the employer has to justify the reasoning and decision making.
+For example, different employees receive different sanctions for the same misconduct.
 Such justification might include previous transgressions, length of service, remorse etc.

 “Was the sanction an appropriate sanction for the contravention?”

-The employer must indicate that the misconduct was of such a serious nature that he can n longer trust the employee and may therefore dismiss him, or in the case of repetitive misconduct, that the employee, despite previous warnings did not change his ways.
-This is an objective test and the subjective view of the employer plays no role.
-It is important to note that the employer carries the burden of proof to prove that, on a balance of probabilities, his version is more likely true than that of the employee.
-All of the above questions, as well as following the correct disciplinary procedures will determine the outcome of a dismissal.
+The employer must indicate that the misconduct was of such a serious nature that he can no longer trust the employee and may therefore dismiss him.
+Likewise, in the case of repetitive misconduct, where the employee ignored previous warnings and did not change his ways.
+However, this is an objective test.
+Therefore, the subjective view of the employer plays no role.
+It is important to note that the employer carries the burden of proof.
+Thus, it is on the employer to prove that his version is more likely true than that of the employee.
+In summary, the above questions as well as whether or not the employer follows the correct disciplinary procedures, determines the outcome of a dismissal.